Details of our current initiatives can be found here.

 - Ongoing documentation of the experiences

-In 2020, during the final year of the initiative, the analysis to articulate the insights gained throughout the initiative have intensified.
+In 2020, during the final year of the initiative, the analysis to articulate the insights gained throughout the initiative intensified.
 Due to the COVID-19 pandemic, several adaptations to planned activities were necessary.
-However, due to the flexibility of the approach to reach its four intended results, the teams and SISN have intensified efforts to adapt to the continually evolving contexts.

-In 2021-22, all efforts were geared towards articulating the main insights from the Initiative into various products such as scientific articles, practical guides and a set of tools that became together an Implementation Science System Toolkit.
+In 2021-22, all efforts were geared towards articulating the main insights from the Initiative into various products such as scientific articles, practical guides and the Implementation Science System Toolkit.

 Milestones and Achievements